Introduction:

 What? :

-The main "attraction" in the park is visiting the central Virgin River Canyon, see the huge red-pink colored mountains at both sides of the main road and travel into the canyon and hike.
+The main "attraction" in the park is visiting the central Virgin River Canyon, see the huge red-pink colored mountains towering above you on both sides of the main road.

-Here, you will have the opportunity to hike some of the best trails in the US.
+Here, in this canyon you will have the opportunity to hike some of the best trails in the US.

 Related National Park Blogs: